 One reason the Panthers had so little capital in the 2023 NFL Draft was their deal with the Chicago Bears for the No. 1 overall pick.
 Carolina traded away the No. 9 overall selection, the 61st pick, a 2024 first-rounder, a 2025 second-rounder, and wide receiver DJ Moore for the right to sit at the top of the board and add their franchise QB in Young.

 The acquisition of Young as a presumptive franchise QB gave the Panthers’ class a visible facelift, but Carolina also made use of its sparse capital in the rounds to come.
 On offense, Jonathan Mingo profiles as an excellent weapon for Young, and Chandler Zavala could factor into the starting guard rotation on the blocking front.

 All of the Panthers’ latter four selections have a chance to make a difference in Year 1 under Reich’s oversight.
-But the legacy of Carolina’s 2023 NFL Draft class ultimately falls on the shoulders of Young himself.
+But the legacy of Carolina’s 2023 NFL Draft class will largely fall on the shoulders of Young himself.

 Young awed onlookers in college with his command, creation capacity, and “it” factor in chaotic situations, and those traits should help guide him forward at the NFL level.

 Listen to the PFN Scouting Podcast

 List to the PFN Scouting Podcast!
 Click the embedded player below to listen, or you can find the PFN Scouting Podcast on iTunes, Spotify, and all major podcast platforms.
 Be sure to subscribe and leave us a five-star review!
 Rather watch instead?
 Check out the PFN Scouting Podcast on our Scouting YouTube channel.